 Knowledge and increasingly better medication are the best weapons for fighting asthma.
 Those who develop asthma frequently have a family history of hay fever, eczema and allergies.
-If the swimmer is careful about taking his or her medication and avoids triggers, it may be months in-between these troubling attacks.
+If the swimmer is careful about taking his or her medication and avoids triggers, it may be months between these troubling attacks.

 Typical triggers include dust, animal fur, perfumes, cigarette smoke and dry, cold air.
-At the same time, there is one trigger swimmers find it difficult to avoid.
-Vacuum cleaners, aquarium fish, unperfumed soap, nicotine patches and moving to Florida is not enough.
-The fact is that swimming pools are cleaned using chemicals that may potentially trigger asthma attacks.
-Kerstin Romberg at the faculty for respiratory medicine and allergology at Lund University in Sweden gives us an example illustrating that swimmers are highly exposed to the harmful chemicals found at the water surface: “When resting, we normally breathe in 1.5 gallons of air per minute.
+Vacuum cleaners, aquarium fish, unperfumed soap, nicotine patches and moving to Florida may deal with those triggers, but there’s one trigger swimmers find difficult to avoid: swimming pools are cleaned using chemicals that may potentially trigger asthma attacks.
+Kerstin Romberg, a researcher in the Respiratory Medicine and Allergology department at Lund University in Sweden, states that, “When resting, we normally breathe in 1.5 gallons of air per minute.
 A hard-working swimmer may inhale 50 gallons per minute over short periods.”
-And this precisely in the area with the highest concentration of harmful substances.
-Furthermore, a swimmer frequently trains twice a day, which may lead to the body not having enough time to recover from harmful byproducts in-between training sessions.
+Swimmers are highly exposed to the harmful chemicals found at the water surface and are swimming in the area with the highest concentration of harmful substances.
+Furthermore, a swimmer frequently trains twice a day, which may lead to the body not having enough time to recover from exposure to harmful chemicals between training sessions.

-The answer to the question of whether you get asthma from swimming or whether asthmatics start swimming thus becomes a complicated “a little bit of both.”
+The question of whether you get asthma from swimming or whether asthmatics start swimming is best answered with, “a little bit of both.”
 Indoor pools that don’t work that well may be a factor behind asthma.
-Then there are obviously also people with asthma who’re attracted to swimming because it’s a form of exercise that’s well-suited for their condition.
+Then there are obviously also people with asthma who’re attracted to swimming because it’s a form of exercise that’s well suited for their condition.